Cardinal-Cryptography/ink4-migration/tools.md

 ```

 Latest releases of `cargo contract` are [adding support](https://github.com/paritytech/cargo-contract/pull/870) for new arguments in `Contracts::upload_code` which has not been yet integrated into Aleph Zero chain.

+## `substrate-contracts-node`

+Similarly, if you're using substrate-contracts-node, you need to be using version [`0.22.1`]( https://github.com/paritytech/substrate-contracts-node/releases/tag/v0.22.1).